Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 THE FALL OF THE GERMAN EMPIRE: 1918

-Toward September 1918 and the fifth Fall of the ‘Great War’, former cultural Europe with all its multi-national history, gastronomy, and classic music was a bleeding land.
+Toward September 1918 and the fifth Fall of the ‘Great War’, former cultural Europe, with all its multinational history, gastronomy, and classical music, was a bleeding land.
 Every year of that devastating World War would be later characterized, sometimes with more than one attribute.
 The combat action of 1918 was to be known as the ‘war of movement’.
-While back in August 1914 and the first months of the conflict, fifty-four German divisions were making their move on the Belgian–Dutch frontier and the French town of Metz, now the Germans had more than 200 divisions on the front around 500 km: an enormous force concentration in world military history.
-In contrast to such imposing figures on paper, the last big German offensive, which had been initiated in July, was now drowning in mud and blood by virtue of superior Allied forces.
+While back in August 1914 and in the first months of the conflict, 54 German divisions were making their move on the Belgian–Dutch frontier and the French town of Metz, the Germans now had more than 200 divisions on the front around 500 km long: an enormous concentration of forces in world military history.
+In contrast to such imposing figures on paper, the last big German offensive, which had been initiated in July, was now drowning in mud and blood by superior Allied forces.

-General Erich Ludendorff, though under the formal submission to German Kaiser Wilhelm II, in 1918 was practically the military ruler of the giant Empire, since the actual governance had been under the army.
+General Erich Ludendorff, though formally subordinate to German Kaiser Wilhelm II, was in 1918 practically the military ruler of the giant Empire, since actual governance had been under the army.
 In vivid contrast to the after-war myth (one of the cornerstones of the later Nazi and Hitler’s rhetoric) about the ‘Stab in the back’ strictly in Berlin, the actual situation was much more complex.
-As early as August 13, 1918, Erich Ludendorff, First Quartermaster General of the Great General Staff, and Paul von Hindenburg, Chief of the German General Staff both held a military briefing.
-The main issue of the discussion was to be a confirmation that it would be highly unlikely to force the enemy to accept peace by means of the German offensive, and the strategic defense may weaken the French, British, and Americans.
-The decision was a pure military conclusion as both Hindenburg and Ludendorff were no politicians and made their conclusions as soldiers.
+As early as August 13, 1918, Erich Ludendorff, First Quartermaster General of the Great General Staff, and Paul von Hindenburg, Chief of the German General Staff, both held a military briefing.
+The main issue of the discussion was to confirm that it would be highly unlikely to force the enemy to accept peace through the German offensive, and the strategic defense may weaken the French, British, and Americans.
+The decision was purely a military one, as both Hindenburg and Ludendorff were not politicians and reached their conclusions as soldiers.

-On September 26, 1918, the Allied forces mounted a new massive offensive on the Western front and the date would be later known as ‘Z-Day’ (the less known and rarely mentioned predecessor of D-day in WWII in 1944).
+On September 26, 1918, the Allied forces mounted a new massive offensive on the Western Front, and the date would be later known as ‘Z-Day’ (the less-known and rarely mentioned predecessor of D-Day in WWII in 1944).
 In the course of the first forty-eight hours, the American units succeeded in liberating more than 200 square kilometers of the occupied French territory.
 The outbreak of the attack was pronounced as a triumph, though more than 7000 lives were lost, thus more than 4000 in every day of the combat.
-Such a devastating figure for the year 1914, was now trivial.
-In those late days of September 1918 around half a million Americans, 250 000 French, and 90 000 horses massed a small section of the front between Meuse and Argonne.
+Such a devastating figure for the year 1914 was now trivial.
+In those late days of September 1918, around half a million Americans, 250 000 French, and 90 000 horses massed in a small section of the front between the Meuse and Argonne.
 In the same period, the British 1st and 4th Armies advanced toward the positions south of the Arras–Cambrai road.

 Apart from purely military events of late September 1918, the end of the First World War was made possible by the speeches of two political leaders.
-On September 17 Georges Clemenceau, the French Prime Minister, delivered his address from the rostrum of the Senate in Paris.
-The leader of the French government accented to the events of the 1789 revolution and the German siege of Paris in 1870, and once again openly blamed the German Empire for drawing the world into a War.
-Clemenceau spoke about the devastated towns, millions of dead, and the slave labor within the occupied territories of his country.
-On September 27 and 6000 kilometers from Paris, American President Woodrow Wilson delivered his own speech inside the New York Metropolitan Opera House.
-He once again stressed the importance of finding a compromised peace without discrimination toward the defeated.
-The US president mentioned the planned ‘League of Nations’, an instrument of peace, which should not be dominated by inner alliances.
+On September 17, Georges Clemenceau, the French Prime Minister, delivered his address from the rostrum of the Senate in Paris.
+The leader of the French government acceded to the events of the 1789 revolution and the German siege of Paris in 1870, and once again openly blamed the German Empire for drawing the world into a War.
+Clemenceau spoke about the devastated towns, millions of dead, and slave labor within the occupied territories of his country.
+On September 27, 6000 kilometers from Paris, American President Woodrow Wilson delivered his own speech inside the New York Metropolitan Opera House.
+He once again stressed the importance of finding a compromise peace without discrimination toward the defeated.
+The US president mentioned the planned ‘League of Nations’, an instrument of peace, that should not be dominated by inner alliances.
 Wilson proclaimed that ‘after the final triumph of justice and fair dealing’ there would be no secret diplomacy.
-In narrow means, the September 19 speech was a reference to Wilson’s address on January 8 the same year with the well-known ‘Fourteen points’ for settling the War.
+In narrow terms, the September 19 speech was a reference to Wilson’s address on January 8, the same year, with the well-known ‘Fourteen Points’ for settling the War.

-The very next day after President Wilson’s speech, on September 28 1918 Ludendorff shared his conviction with Hindenburg, that it is obligatory to seek an armistice with the Allied forces.
-At 10:30 am, Ludendorff telephoned his representative in Berlin and asked to inform the German chancellor that the military situation leaves no other option than seeking peace.
-Not only the German army itself was no more capable of conducting an effective war: her allies were now leaving the War.
-As early as September 14, the Austrian-Hungarian Empire, the country which had started the War in 1914, sued for a separate peace (separate in contrast to her obligation toward Germany) with her yesterday enemies.
-On September 29, Bulgaria, a weak ally in the Balkans, signed an armistice with the Allies and Turkey was on the edge of collapse.
-On that same day during the military briefing held at Spa, Hindenburg, Ludendorff, Kaiser Wilhelm II, and Foreign Minister Von Hintze decided upon a necessity to contact US President Woodrow Wilson and to seek negotiations based on his January points.
-A moderate Prince Max of Baden was chosen to become a new chancellor and in the course of the next six weeks, while the German army was bleeding on the front, the life of the remaining millions depended on the balance between diplomacy and defensive military means.
+The very next day after President Wilson’s speech, on September 28, 1918, Ludendorff shared his conviction with Hindenburg that it is obligatory to seek an armistice with the Allied forces.
+At 10:30 am, Ludendorff telephoned his representative in Berlin and asked him to inform the German chancellor that the military situation leaves no other option than seeking peace.
+Not only was the German army itself no longer capable of conducting an effective war, but its allies were now leaving the War.
+As early as September 14, the Austrian-Hungarian Empire, the country which had started the War in 1914, sued for a separate peace (separate in contrast to her obligation toward Germany) with her yesterday’s enemies.
+On September 29, Bulgaria, a weak ally in the Balkans, signed an armistice with the Allies, and Turkey was on the edge of collapse.
+On that same day, during the military briefing held at Spa, Hindenburg, Ludendorff, Kaiser Wilhelm II, and Foreign Minister Von Hintze decided upon the necessity to contact US President Woodrow Wilson and to seek negotiations based on his January points.
+A moderate Prince Max of Baden was chosen to become the new chancellor, and in the course of the next six weeks, while the German army was bleeding on the front, the lives of the remaining millions depended on the balance between diplomacy and defensive military means.

-On Thursday, November 7, 1918, after six weeks of political maneuvers in order to gain an acceptable peace treaty, the German trenches were filled with incredible news, that the anticipated peace was now a fact.
+On Thursday, November 7, 1918, after six weeks of political maneuvers to gain an acceptable peace treaty, the German trenches were filled with incredible news: the anticipated peace was now a fact.
 Though the rumors were incorrect and premature on that day, the issue was not far from the truth.
-One day before, on November 6, German Emperor Wilhelm II gave his permission for seeking direct contact with the enemy in order to get the actual conditions of the possible armistice.
-General Wilhelm Groener, the successor of Ludendorff since October, stressed that the receiving of the conditions does not automatically mean a complete fulfillment and they still have chances to create a new defense line on the Rhine, in fact, an illusory one.
-General Groener also opposed Kaiser’s abduction in such an important moment.
-On the same day, the Germans received the Allied message, that the ‘Fourteen points’ of president Wilson may be in general a basis for the armistice.
+One day before, on November 6, German Emperor Wilhelm II gave his permission to seek direct contact with the enemy to get the actual conditions of the possible armistice.
+General Wilhelm Groener, the successor of Ludendorff since October, stressed that the acceptance of the conditions does not automatically mean a complete fulfillment, and they still have chances to create a new defense line on the Rhine, in fact, an illusory one.
+General Groener also opposed the Kaiser’s abduction at such an important moment.
+On the same day, the Germans received the Allied message that the ‘Fourteen Points’ of President Wilson may be in general a basis for the armistice.
 French Marshal Foch was authorized to receive properly authorized representatives of the German side to communicate on the terms of the armistice.

 Though the German High Command sued for negotiations on the possibility of signing an armistice on November 6, 1918, the first crew of the German ‘Armistice Commission’ had been written down a month before, in early October.
-Initially, the commission was composed strictly of military men, but since the worsening of the situation in the front, the composition of the delegation was to be remodeled and included civil representatives.
-It is worth mentioning, that after four years of a devastating war, the German high command was to take away the responsibility in regard to the upcoming armistice negotiations based on the enemy conditions.
-Matthias Erzberger was to become that civil servant to take such a humiliating mission and his name would be so often recalled in the summer days of 1940.
+Initially, the commission was composed strictly of military men, but since the worsening of the situation on the front, the composition of the delegation was to be remodeled and included civil representatives.
+It is worth mentioning that after four years of a devastating war, the German high command was to take away the responsibility concerning the upcoming armistice negotiations based on the enemy’s conditions.
+Matthias Erzberger was to become the civil servant to take such a humiliating mission, and his name would be so often recalled in the summer days of 1940.

-In his post-war memoirs called ‘Erlebnisse im Weltkrieg’ (Experience of the World War, 1920), Erzberger would later describe the call in the late hours of November 6 as a complete surprise, not to say about the offer to lead the negotiations.
-On that day the German side created unprecedented documents for Erzberger with all necessary powers and authority on behalf of the Empire.
+In his post-war memoirs called ‘Erlebnisse im Weltkrieg’ (Experience of the World War, 1920), Erzberger would later describe the call in the late hours of November 6 as a complete surprise, not to mention the offer to lead the negotiations.
+On that day, the German side created unprecedented documents for Erzberger with all necessary powers and authority on behalf of the Empire.
 Matthias Erzberger was asked to take a train from Berlin to Spa, a Belgian resort town occupied since 1914, the same evening.
 The town now accommodated ‘Oberste Heeresleitung‘ (Supreme Army Command).
-By taking a train to Spa, Erzberger already faced a fait accompli in regard to his mission, yet he had no idea of his final destination.
+By taking a train to Spa, Erzberger already faced a fait accompli with his mission, yet he had no idea of his final destination.

-In the early hours of the next day November 7, an army radio operator in the heart of Paris, who had his post at the Eiffel Tower for better receiving, picked up an unprecedented message from Spa, particularly from the headquarters of the German Supreme Command.
+In the early hours of the next day, November 7, an army radio operator in the heart of Paris, who had his post at the Eiffel Tower for better receiving, picked up an unprecedented message from Spa, particularly from the headquarters of the German Supreme Command.
 As the Germans already knew Marshal Ferdinand Foch to be an authorized representative, the message was for him.
-In this message ‘Oberste Heeresleitung‘ (Supreme Army Command) informed the French, that five German representatives are authorized to take part in the armistice negotiations and they are in wait to hear the instructions.
-The message was immediately transmitted further to the town of Senlis in Northern France, Marshal’s Foch headquarters at that time.
-The old Marshal was awakened and in a short time, a reply was sent to the German headquarters in Spa.
+In this message, ‘Oberste Heeresleitung‘ (Supreme Army Command) informed the French that five German representatives were authorized to take part in the armistice negotiations, and they are in wait to hear the instructions.
+The message was immediately transmitted further to the town of Senlis in Northern France, Marshal Foch’s headquarters at that time.
+The old Marshal was awakened, and in a short time, a reply was sent to the German headquarters in Spa.
 The German representatives thus should be present at a French military post on the Chimay–Fourmies–La Capelle–Guise road.
 Upon arrival, they would be received and driven to the place of the meeting with the Marshal.

-In regard to the choice of the place for negotiations, the French initially denied the idea to invite the German delegates to Foch headquarters in Senlis.
-Back in September 1914, when Kaiser’s troops were seizing the town, they were fired at.
+Concerning the choice of the place for negotiations, the French initially denied the idea of inviting the German delegates to Foch’s headquarters in Senlis.
+Back in September 1914, when the Kaiser’s troops were seizing the town, they were fired at.
 In retort to such an act, the Germans conducted an act of vengeance by setting on fire more than one hundred buildings in the town center, killing six hostages, including the local mayor.
 Leaving the idea of Senlis behind from the very beginning, the French High Command was to consider alternative locations for the meeting.
 The site was to be close to the frontlines and isolated at once, being located next to the sophisticated railway system, allowing two separate trains to arrive in one place: one for the Allies and one for the Germans.

-Eventually, the High Command favored an unremarkable nondescript section of the railway line next to the village of Rethondes to the East of the large city of Compiegne.
-There was an open site in the woods, which had been once cleared for storing artillery shells.
-In regard to the purpose of the artillery clearing, it included two parallel railway spurs: the one to deliver the munition to the site and the second one to transport the shells and the guns, including the cannons, by means of the railroad rolling stocks.
-The two parallel tracks, spurs from the main Compiegne line, were established approximately 100 meters from each other.
+Eventually, the High Command favored an unremarkable nondescript section of the railway line next to the village of Rethondes, to the East of the large city of Compiegne.
+There was an open site in the woods, which had once been cleared for storing artillery shells.
+Concerning the purpose of the artillery clearing, it included two parallel railway spurs: the one to deliver the munitions to the site and the second one to transport the shells and the guns, including the cannons, using the railroad rolling stocks.
+The two parallel tracks spur from the main Compiegne line, and were established approximately 100 meters from each other.

-The Erzberger’s delegation was now to see another train approximately in the distance of 100 meters, with a narrow path between the two.
+The Erzberger’s delegation was now to see another train approximately in the distance of 100 meters away, with a narrow path between the two.
 While no journalists or cameramen were allowed to be present during the armistice meeting itself, some general photos of the sites were taken and later preserved for history.
-Regarding the second train, the French-British delegation arrived at the forest clearing the previous evening by means of Marshal Foch’s personal transport, which included the former restaurant carriage with the 2419D number on its side.
-Soon after the arrival of the Germans (approximately at 7 a.m.) at the site, they were visited by General Weygand, French Chief of Staff, and informed that Marshal Foch would accept them at 9. am. within his own train nearby. Помимо Erzberger, the German delegation to Rethondes included:
+Regarding the second train, the French-British delegation arrived at the forest clearing the previous evening using Marshal Foch’s personal transport, which included the former restaurant train car with the 2419D number on its side.
+Soon after the arrival of the Germans (approximately at 7 a.m.) at the site, they were visited by General Weygand, French Chief of Staff, and informed that Marshal Foch would accept them at 9. am. within his train nearby. Помимо Erzberger, the German delegation to Rethondes included:

 - Major General Detlof von Winterfeld, a son of a Prussian general, was now a representative of the German High Command under the Chancellor.
 He would outlive the 1940 Armistice for only two weeks, passing away on July 3, 1940, peacefully at the age of seventy-three.

-- Count Alfred von Oberndorf, had been working on ‘Foreign’ ministry posts since 1900 in Madrid and Brussels, Vienna, Oslo, and Sofia and was a friend of Erzberger.
+- Count Alfred von Oberndorf had been working on ‘Foreign’ ministry posts since 1900 in Madrid and Brussels, Vienna, Oslo, and Sofia, and was a friend of Erzberger.
 In Compiegne, wearing civilian clothing, he was now representing the government regarding the questions of foreign policy, thus indicating the presence of the German Foreign Ministry.
-He would live a long life until passing away in 1963.
+He would live a long life until he passed away in 1963.

-- Ferdinand Graf von Helldorff, a son of a landlord, was now a Hauptmann (captain) and served as Erzberger’s personal interpreter to French.
-Since the mid-1920 he would devote himself to the far-right movement and would join the Nazi party in 1930.
-During the Third Reich, he would occupy a number of high posts, including the chief of the Berlin police.
-He would participate in the 1944 July plot and was later hanged.
+- Ferdinand Graf von Helldorff, a son of a landlord, was now a Hauptmann (captain) and served as Erzberger’s personal interpreter to the French.
+Since the mid-1920s, he would devote himself to the far-right movement and would join the Nazi party in 1930.
+During the Third Reich, he would occupy several high posts, including the chief of the Berlin police.
+He participated in the 1944 July plot and was later hanged.

 - Hauptmann (captain) Hermann Geyer, an army man since 1900.
-After the outbreak of the World War, he was an officer in the German General Staff.
-He would start the Second World War as the commander of the Army corps in the West campaign against France and retire in 1943.
-The post-war life of a mayor of a tiny German municipality would not last long until the suicide of the former general in 1946.
+After the outbreak of World War I, he was an officer in the German General Staff.
+He would start the Second World War as the commander of the Army Corps in the West campaign against France and retire in 1943.
+The post-war life of the mayor of a tiny German municipality would not last long until the suicide of the former general in 1946.

-The French and British Allied delegation was not much numerous and, apart from Marshal Ferdinand Foch, Commander-in-Chief of the Allied Armies, included:
+The French and British Allied delegation was not very numerous and, apart from Marshal Ferdinand Foch, Commander-in-Chief of the Allied Armies, included:

 FRENCH: